datalab-org/datalab/INSTALL.md

 *datalab* uses MongoDB as its database backend.
 This requires a MongoDB server to be running on your desired host machine.

-1. Install the free MongoDB community edition (full instructions on the [MongoDB website](https://docs.mongodb.com/manual/installation/)).
+1. Install the free MongoDB community edition (see the full instructions for your OS on the [MongoDB website](https://docs.mongodb.com/manual/installation/)).
-    * For Mac users, MongoDB is available via [HomeBrew](https://github.com/mongodb/homebrew-brew).
+    * For MacOS users, MongoDB is available via [HomeBrew](https://github.com/mongodb/homebrew-brew).
-    - You can alternatively run the MongoDB via Docker using the config in this package with `docker compose up database` (see [deployment instructions](deploy.md).
+    * You can alternatively run the MongoDB via Docker using the config in this package with `docker compose up database` (see [deployment instructions](deploy.md)).
     * If you wish to view the database directly, MongoDB has several GUIs, e.g. [MongoDB Compass](https://www.mongodb.com/products/compass) or [Studio 3T](https://robomongo.org/).
-    - For persistence, you will need to set up MongoDB to run as a service on your computer (or run manually each time you run the `pydatalab` server).
+    * For persistence, you will need to set up MongoDB to run as a service on your computer (or run manually each time you run the `pydatalab` server).

 #### Python setup

 The next step is to set up a Python environment that contains all of the required dependencies with the correct versions.
-You will need Python 3.10 or higher to run *datalab*; we recommend using something like [`pyenv`](https://github.com/pyenv/pyenv) to manage Python versions on your machine, to avoid breakages based on your OS's Python versioning.
+You will need Python 3.10 or higher to run *datalab*; we recommend using a tool to manage Python versions on your machine, to avoid breakages based on your OS's Python versioning (e.g., [`pyenv`](https://github.com/pyenv/pyenv) or [`uv`](https://github.com/astral-sh/uv)).

-##### Using virtual environments with `uv` or `venv`
+##### Installation with `uv` or `venv`

-We recommend using a virtual environment tool of your choice to manage the dependencies for the Python server, for example [`uv`](https://github.com/astral-sh/uv) (see repository for installation instructions), or the standard library Python `venv` module.
+We recommend using [`uv`](https://github.com/astral-sh/uv) (see the linked repository or https://docs.astral.sh/uv for installation instructions) for managing your *datalab* installation.

+You could also use the standard library `venv` module, but this will not allow you to install pinned dependencies as easily, and is significantly slower than `uv`.

 1. Create a virtual environment for *datalab*, ideally inside the `pydatalab` directory.
-    - For `uv`, this can be done with `uv venv`.
+    - For `uv`, you can run `uv venv` (when installing using `uv sync`, this will be done automatically on installation).
     - For `venv`, this can be done with `python -m venv .venv`.
-    - You will be left with a folder called `.venv` that bundles a Python environment.
+    - Either way, you will be left with a folder called `.venv` in your `pydatalab` directory that bundles an entire Python environment.
-2. Activate the virtual environment (optional for `uv`) and install dependencies.
-One can either use the loosely pinned dependencies in `pyproject.toml`, or the locked versions in the `requirements/requirements-all-dev.txt` and `requirements/requirements-all.txt` files.
+2. Activate the virtual environment (again, optional for `uv`) and install dependencies.
+One can either use the loosely pinned dependencies in `pyproject.toml`, or the locked versions in `uv.lock`.

 === "Installation with `uv`"

     ```shell
-    # EITHER: Install all dependencies with locked versions, then install the local package
+    # EITHER: Install all dependencies with locked versions (recommended)
-    uv pip install -r requirements/requirements-all-dev.txt
-    uv pip install -e '.[all,dev]'
+    uv sync --all-extras --dev --locked
     # OR: Install all dependencies with loosely pinned versions
-    uv pip install -e '.[all,dev]'
+    uv pip install -e '.[all]'
     ```

 === "Installation with `venv`"

     ```shell
     source .venv/bin/activate
-    # EITHER: Install all dependencies with locked versions, then install the local package
-    pip install -r requirements/requirements-all-dev.txt
-    pip install -e '.[all, dev]'
-    # OR: Install all dependencies with loosely pinned versions
+    # Install all dependencies with loosely pinned versions
-    pip install -e '.[all, dev]'
+    pip install -e '.[all]'
     ```

-##### Using `pipenv` (DEPRECATED)

-Previously, *datalab* used `pipenv` for dependency management.
-We maintain a `pipenv` lockfile (`Pipfile.lock`) of all dependencies that must be installed to run the server, though this will be removed in future versions.

-To make use of this file:

-1. Install `pipenv` on your machine.
-    - Detailed instructions for installing `pipenv`, `pip` and Python itself can be found on the [`pipenv` website](https://pipenv.pypa.io/en/latest/install/#installing-pipenv).
-    - We recommend you install `pipenv` from PyPI (with `pip install pipenv` or `pip install --user pipenv`) for the Python distribution of your choice (in a virtual environment or otherwise). `pipenv` will be used to create its own virtual environment for installation of the `pydatalab` package.
-1. Install the `pydatalab` package.
-    - Navigate to the `pydatalab` folder and run `pipenv sync --dev`.
-        - The default Python executable on your machine must be 3.10+, otherwise this must be specified explicitly at this point).
-        - This will create a `pipenv` environment for `pydatalab` and all of its dependencies that is registered within *this folder* only.
-        - You can remove this environment to start fresh at any time by running `pipenv --rm` from within this directory.

 #### Running the development server

 1. Run the server from the `pydatalab` folder with either:

-=== "Launching with `uv` or `venv`"
+=== "Launching with `uv`"

     ```shell
     cd pydatalab
-    source .venv/bin/activate
-    flask --app 'pydatalab:main' run --reload
+    uv run flask --app 'pydatalab.main' run --reload --port 5001
     ```

-=== "Launching with `pipenv`"
+=== "Launching with `venv`"

     ```shell
     cd pydatalab
+    source .venv/bin/activate
-    pipenv run flask --app 'pydatalab:main' run --reload
+    flask --app 'pydatalab.main' run --reload --port 5001
     ```

 The server should now be accessible at [http://localhost:5001](http://localhost:5001).